hrissan/dtls/README.md

 For stateful messages, finds/creates connection context, decrypts records in place, then triggers connection state machine, which sometimes wakes up sending goroutine.

 If heavy computations are required, instead of waking up sending goroutine, sets flag and wakes up computations goroutine, which makes computations first, then clears flag and wakes up sending goroutine.

 ### writing goroutine

 Maintains a round-robin queue of all connections (max size of the queue is equal to # of connections).
-Wakes up, pops a connection from the queue then aska it to generate a datagram.
+Wakes up, pops a connection from the queue then asks it to generate a datagram.
 Sends the datagram, then if connection state needs to send more datagrams, adds connection to the back of the queue.

 Also has a separate queue of stateless responses.
 Mixes them in some ratio (1:1 for now) with datagrams created by connections.